kimura-dev/my-weather-explorer/README.md

  Three API's used:

--IPSTACK API
+-IPSTACK API for Geolocation
 -Openweather Map API
 -Google Maps Javascirpt API

-Weather Explorer gives users the ability to search any location they desire, then simply click that location and have the its weather forcast provided.

-I created this app so that users could have a fast and easy way to access weather forecasts for any area in the world.
-It's design makes it easy, fun and convenient to use.

-The home page offers instructions for the user on how to use the application.
-You use the map to search for areas and find there weather forecasts.
+Weather Explorer is my attempt at working with as many useful API's as I can in one application.
+I used IPSTACK API for geolocation of the user to populate there current locations weather info.

 ![2018-10-14](https://user-images.githubusercontent.com/37715269/46935278-89d00b80-d00f-11e8-9d1e-21db5a700d8b.png)

-You canuse the search input bar to type in any address or location and an api call to global maps is made.
+You can use the search input bar to type in any address or location and an API call to global maps is made.
+Also you can use the google maps search features as well that come installed with the map to find locations manually.

 ![2018-10-15](https://user-images.githubusercontent.com/37715269/46935296-9a808180-d00f-11e8-92f0-1147e88cdbca.png)